Code-Institute-Submissions/dublin_intercambio/README.md

 * Thank you to JimLinx, Paul Loy & Richard K in the Slack community for taking the time to review this site and offering some helpful information on how the site looks in android devices as well as drawing my attention to a bug on the contact page that was subsequently fixed.
 * I refered to AJ Greave's sample README to help structure this README file.
+* Thank you to Mr_Bim_alumni in the Slack community for helping me debug a style issue in my footer.